Tulane Stadium: Demolition

 On November 2, 1979, Tulane President Sheldon Hackney announced that the stadium would be demolished.
 The demolition started on November 18, 1979 and ended in June 1980.
 While the storage areas underneath the seating in the stadium were being emptied prior to demolition, various neglected University possessions were rediscovered, including an Ancient Egyptian mummy couple.

 The site of the former stadium is now home to the Aron and Willow student housing complexes, the Diboll parking structure, the Reily Student-Recreation Center and Brown Quad.

 Tulane Stadium is one of eight stadiums that had hosted a Super Bowl game which are no longer standing.
 Tampa Stadium, which hosted two Super Bowls, was demolished in April 1999; Stanford Stadium, which hosted one Super Bowl, was demolished and redeveloped in 2005–06; the Orange Bowl, which hosted five Super Bowls, was demolished in May 2008 with LoanDepot Park, the home ballpark of the Miami Marlins of Major League Baseball, built on its site; the Hubert H. Humphrey Metrodome in Minneapolis, which hosted one Super Bowl, was demolished in March 2014 with its replacement, U.S. Bank Stadium, which itself hosted one Super Bowl to date, built on its site; the Georgia Dome in Atlanta, which hosted two Super Bowls, was demolished in November 2017; the Pontiac Silverdome in suburban Detroit, which hosted one Super Bowl, was demolished a few months after the Georgia Dome in March 2018; and San Diego Stadium, which hosted three Super Bowls, was demolished in March 2021.

-First Tulane Stadium
+Original Tulane Stadium

-The Tulane football team played in the "First Tulane Stadium" starting in 1909.
+The Tulane football team played in the "Original Tulane Stadium" or "First Tulane Stadium" starting in 1909.
 The final season the team played at the stadium was the 1916 season.

 Second Tulane Stadium

 The Tulane football team played in the "Second Tulane Stadium", where the Telephone Exchange Building is now located, starting in 1917.
+Contemporaneous maps are difficult to locate but a Sanborn map in the Library of Congress digital archives indicates the stadium and track were located at present day Monroe Quad and surrounding buildings.
 The final season the team played at the stadium was the 1925 season.
 The stadium also hosted high school football games.